RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 When in the **Recycle Bin View**, toggling an image delete off will cause the image to be removed from the list and it will not be displayed the next time you visit the Recycle Bin View.

 To permanently remove all images marked For Deletion, click **Edit > Empty Recycle Bin**.

+**WARNING** - Images will not be sent to Window's Recycle bin.
+They will be removed permanently!

+# Managing Images

+## Moving Images

+If you want to move images around in your Diffusion Folders, you should use the **Right-click > Move** command.
+Diffusion Toolkit tracks your Favorites, Ratings, NSFW in its own database, and is linked to the image by the path.
+Because of this, you should use the internal Move command so that the application can update the reference in the database.

+## Removing Entries

+You way want to remove an image from the database, without deleting the file from disk.
+The reasons you may want to do this are:

+* Diffusion Toolkit generated a duplicate entry, pointing to the same file.
+* You added an **Excluded Folder** (see [General](#general-tab) tab under Settings) and you wish to stop tracking images in the folder.

+To do this, select the image and right-click > Remove Entry or press `Ctrl-X` or `Ctrl-Del`.

 # Preview Pane